fre-hu/mdarray/README.md

 Here are the main features of mdarray:

 - Dense array type, where the rank is known at compile time.
-- Subarrays (views) can be created with arbitrary shapes and strides.
+- Static or dynamic array dimensions, with optional stack allocation.
-- Standard Rust mechanisms are used for e.g. slices, indexing and iteration.
+- Standard Rust mechanisms are used for e.g. indexing and iteration.
 - Generic expressions for multidimensional iteration.

 The design is inspired from other Rust crates (ndarray, nalgebra, bitvec